Powerlearnproject/se-assignment-day-2-git-and-github-KWACHRUTH/README.md

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?

-Git commands seem confusing.
+1.Git commands seem confusing.
-When two people change the same thing, it gets messy.
+2.When two people change the same thing, it gets messy.
-Forgetting to write clear descriptions of changes.
+3.Forgetting to write clear descriptions of changes.
-Not using the README file.
+4.Not using the README file.
-Committing too many changes in a single commit.
+5.Committing too many changes in a single commit.
-Not using branches to isolate changes.
+6.Not using branches to isolate changes.

-Easy Fixes:
+--Easy Fixes:
-Start with simple commands.
+1.Start with simple commands.
-Learn how to fix those messy merges.
+2.Learn how to fix those messy merges.
-Explain every change clearly.
+3.Explain every change clearly.
-Always write a good README.
+4.Always write a good README.
-Commit small, logical changes.
+5.Commit small, logical changes.
-Make copies of the code for new work.
+6.Make copies of the code for new work.
-Communicate about changes.
+7.Communicate about changes.